yuvrajsinghgmx/ShopSmart/CODE_OF_CONDUCT.md

 posting via an official social media account, or acting as an appointed representative at an online or offline event.

+## Pull Request Guidelines

+Contributions, including pull requests, must align with this Code of Conduct.
+All contributors are expected to submit work that fosters a positive and inclusive community.
+Inappropriate behavior, language, or content in pull requests may result in the rejection of the contribution and further enforcement actions as outlined in the guidelines.

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be